Learn About The Law

 (c) The board may recommend to the executive director and superintendent policies to attract and retain students who will pursue careers that meet workforce needs and govern the admission of students to any technical education and career school in compliance with state and federal law.

 (d) The board shall establish specific achievement goals for students at the technical education and career schools at each grade level.
 The board shall measure the performance of each technical education and career school and shall identify a set of quantifiable measures to be used.
-The measures shall include factors such as the performance of students in grade ten or eleven on the mastery examination, under section 10-14n, trade-related assessment tests, dropout rates and graduation rates.
+The measures shall include factors such as the performance of students on standardized academic assessments, trade-related assessment tests, dropout rates and graduation rates.

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.